bellangowi/Time-tracker/README.md

-Relax, I am just trying to create a simple react app for funny!
+Relax, I am just trying to create a simple react app for funny! nothing serious

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).